qwe2820435o2/SceneGuide/Design/Evolution process of millions ip libraries design.md

 The phenomenon reflected in the client is an error: could not get a resource from the pool

-## Stage 4: Increase local cache, cache hotspot IP, carry concurrent
+## Stage 4: Increase local cache, cache hotspot IP, and carry concurrent

-**Advantages:** Reduced 70% of ip requests to redis, and the number of tcp connections is stable
+**Advantages:** Reduced 70% of IP requests to Redis, and the number of tcp connections is stable

-**Issue:** The remaining 30% traffic still occupies a certain number of tcp links
+**Issue:** The remaining 30% of traffic still occupies a certain number of TCP links

 ## Stage 5: Follow-up optimization ideas

-Level 1 and level 2 indexes are placed in the local cache, which can effectively reduce the number of links to redis
+Level 1 and level 2 indexes are placed in the local cache, which can effectively reduce the number of links to Redis